-Sugiyama is the most often quoted reference in regard to Japanese camera models.
+Sugiyama is the most often quoted reference by collectors in regard to Japanese camera models.
 After I first started this project, I was shown the relevant Yashima/Yashica entries of Sugiyama’s “Collector’s Guide to Japanese Cameras”.
 I am not sure which edition this was or how many there have been (there seems to be a special edition currently available from his website but I don’t know if this has been updated).
 Since I am somewhat at odds with him, I felt that I needed to say something.

 Initially, I thought Sugiyama was the source of much of the incorrect thinking about the early cameras but by this revision, I am starting to think that whilst there are some problems, his main flaw from the collector's perspective is the omission of key models, particularly those that were primarily export focused.